SolarArbiter/solarforecastarbiter-core/solarforecastarbiter/reports/templates/template.md

 The Solar Forecast Arbiter's data validation toolkit identified the following issues with the unprocessed observation data:

-{% for issue in validation_issues %}
+{% for issue, points in validation_issues.items() %}
-* {{ issue.name }}: {{ issue.points }} intervals
+* {{ issue }}: {{ points }} intervals
 {% endfor %}
-* Test Flag: 5 intervals

 These intervals were removed from the raw time series before resampling and realignment.
-RULES FOR RESAMPLING WITH BAD DATA.
 For more details on the data validation results for each observation, please see the observation page linked to in the table above.
 Data providers may elect to reupload data to fix issues identified by the validation toolkit.
 The metrics computed in this report will remain unchanged, however, a user may generate a new report after the data provider submits new data.
 The online version of this report verifies that the data was not modified after the metrics were computed.

 ## Metrics